nodeshift/nodeshift/README.md

 #### configLocation
 This option is passed through to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client).
 Defaults to the `~/.kube/config`

+#### username
+username to pass into the openshift rest client for logging in with the API Server.

+#### password
+password to pass into the openshift rest client for logging in with the API Server.

+#### apiServer
+apiServer to pass into the openshift rest client for logging in with the API Server.

+#### insecure
+flag to pass into the openshift rest client for logging in with a self signed cert.
+Only used with apiServer login.  default to false.

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
 These version tags correspond to the RHSCL tags of the [ubi8/nodejs s2i images](https://access.redhat.com/containers/#/registry.access.redhat.com/ubi8/nodejs-10)